20klompr/xPro-V5/Hookup-Guide.md

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/End%20copy.jpg" width="400">

-NOTE: switching the polarity of either (one) coil will reverse the stepper's direction
+NOTE: switching the polarity of either (one) coil will reverse the stepper's direction - also the color codes shown below may not apply to your particular Motors

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/nema23-reversed-y2.jpg" width="600">

-## Connecting Limit Switches
+# Connecting Limit Switches

 Warning: Incorrect wiring can short V+ to GND causing damage to your controller: Double check wiring before powering on